 - What is the position for option holders; and

 - Is stamp duty payable.

 HMRC clearance as to tax status of a share for share exchange

 The company can apply to HMRC for a tax clearance to the effect that there is no capital gains tax arising when shareholders swap shares in one company for another company.
 The clearance can also confirm that there is no income tax liability.
 We recommend HMRC clearances are obtained as there is no charge made by HMRC and they do provide some degree of certainty for tax payers.

 Generally speaking EIS shareholders lose their tax reliefs on disposal within three years of their acquisition.
 A share for share exchange is a disposal because the shareholders swap shares and end up holding shares in a different company.
 However, HMRC will not consider the shares to be “disposed”, which may preserve income tax reliefs, if:

 - The only issued shares in the new holding company are owned by the subscribers, i.e. those named on the memorandum of association; and

 - The new holding company acquires all, not just some, of the existing company’s issued share capital on a share for share exchange or under a scheme of arrangement; and probably

 - You obtain HMRC clearance in advance.

-You may lose entrepreneurs’ relief on a share for share exchange if there is a future disposal of the holding company’s shares.
+You may lose Business assets Disposal Relief (entrepreneurs’ relief) on a share for share exchange if there is a future disposal of the holding company’s shares.
 However, you can preserve entrepreneurs’ relief on a disposal of the newly acquired shares if: